 Introduction to Ministry Among Older People

 Cliff College is focusing on the importance of older people through several courses within the short course programme.
-This weekend course, run in partnership with the Bible Reading Fellowship, is designed for leaders, volunteers and practitioners within the church and community, who have a heart to work with older people.
+This weekend course, run in partnership with BRF, is designed for leaders, volunteers and practitioners within the church and community, who have a heart to work with older people.

 This short course aims to cover some of the key issues surrounding ageing in the UK, such as the ageing demographic, what is distinctive about the spirituality of ageing, as well as introducing the Anna Chaplaincy approach.

 We are a rapidly ageing population here in the UK.
 Living longer offers the prospect of going on growing spiritually, as well as raising other emotional, physical and economic issues for the individual.
 How can we best support older people while celebrating their longevity?
 It should be a time of life offering a spiritual dividend of wisdom and experience.

 - Those engaged in some form of work among older people.

 - Those supporting people in their later years.